 Can dogs perceive the future?
-Scientists say no but here are documented cases of ESP and we invite your witnessed example, type it in below!
+Scientists say no but here are documented cases of ESP and we invite your witnessed example, tell us below!

 We are collecting credible accounts (and 10 to 30 second videos) of this canine phenomenon.
 Something other than home security cameras showing a dog knows when the owner is on the way home.
 Tell us other ways dogs perceive the future!

 First let us define precognition as opposed to reaction or habit.
 Many owners report their horse starts grazing towards the barn when feeding time approaches.
 Dairy operators say the same thing.
 That proves animals associate the time of day with a future event!
-We dismiss it as “telling time” which only proves that WE missed the point… Among the best-known examples of extra-sensory perception are cases where dogs have found their family that moved away.
+We dismiss it as “telling time” which only proves that WE missed the point… Among the best-known examples of extra-sensory perception (ESP) are cases where dogs have found their family that moved away.
 Devoted dog, selfless people.

 Then there’s this.
 Ethologists, (those who study animals) have repeatedly documented that elephants “sense” when a local waterhole will go dry.
 What is really remarkable is that when earth’s largest and most intelligent land animal begins a trek to another waterhole, notably dumb Wildebeests are smart enough to follow!

 Most dogs are “tuned in” to extra sensory perception – it is the owners who fail to recognize their amazing “psychic” abilities, thereby missing opportunity to explore their own ESP abilities!
 You think about going to the grocery store and while debating the time, you're distracted by the dog staring at you, tail waving, questioning… You don’t associate it with anything but unconsciously you make the decision to “go” and before you can pick up the car keys or in any way signify your intent, you dog puts on a happy face, tail wagging vigorously, and heads to the door saying “C’mon, hurry up, let’s go!”

 Did you ever think about giving your dog a bath and then wonder why you can’t find him?
 You shrug it off, subconsciously uncomfortable with the significance of the “coincidence.”